Chovot HaLevavot: Repentance

 True repentance shows itself in awe of God's justice, in contrition of Soul, in tears, in outward signs of grief — such as moderation of sensual enjoyment and display, and foregoing pleasures otherwise legitimate preceding a humble, prayerful spirit and an earnest contemplation of the Soul's future.

 Most essential is the discontinuance of sinful habits, because the longer they are adhered to, the more difficult they are to end.

 Procrastination hinders repentance, which waits for a tomorrow that may never come.
-After having quoted the sayings of the rabbis to the effect that the sinner who repents may rank higher than he who has never sinned, Bahya quotes the words of one of the masters to his disciples: "Were you altogether free from sin, I should be afraid of what is far greater than sin — that is, pride and hypocrisy."
+After having quoted the sayings of the rabbis to the effect that the sinner who repents may rank higher than he who has never sinned, ibn Paquda quotes the words of one of the masters to his disciples: "Were you altogether free from sin, I should be afraid of what is far greater than sin — that is, pride and hypocrisy."

 Seeing God

 The following "gate", entitled Shaar Heshbon HaNefesh, Gate of Self-Examination, contains an appeal to take as serious view as possible of life, its obligations and opportunities for the Soul's perfection to attain to a state of purity in which is unfolded the higher faculty of the Soul, which beholds the deeper mysteries of God, the sublime wisdom and beauty of a higher world inaccessible to other men.

-Bahya devotes Shaar HaPerishut, Gate of Seclusion from the World, to the relation of true religiousness to asceticism.
-According to Bahya, some abstinence is necessary to curb man's passion and turn the Soul toward its higher destiny.
-Still, human life requires cultivating a world which God has formed to be inhabited, and the perpetuation of the race.
+Ibn Paquda devotes Shaar HaPerishut, Gate of Seclusion from the World, to the relationship between true religiousness and asceticism.
+According to ibn Paquda, some abstinence is necessary to curb man's passion and turn the Soul toward its higher destiny.
+Still, human life requires cultivating a world that God has formed for habitation and the perpetuation of the race.
 As such, asceticism can only be the virtue of a few who stand forth as exemplars.

 An ascetic life

 There are different modes of seclusion from the world.
 Some want to lead a life devoted to the higher world, flee this world altogether, and live as hermits, contrary to the design of the Creator.
 Others retire from the world's turmoil and live secluded in their homes.
 A third class, which comes nearest to the precepts of Jewish law, participates in the world's struggles and pursuits but leads a life of abstinence and moderation, regarding this world as a preparation for a higher one.

-According to Bahya, the object of religious practice is the exercise of self-control, curbing passion, and placing at the service of the Most High all personal possessions and all the organs of life.
+According to ibn Paquda, the object of religious practice is the exercise of self-control, curbing passion, and placing at the service of the Most High all personal possessions and all the organs of life.